Britain wakes to first day in more than 70 years without its Queen, as country mourns – KION546

 As monarch, Queen Elizabeth is automatically granted a publicly funded state funeral, and details will be released in the coming days.

-Because the Queen died at Balmoral Castle, her residence in Scotland, arrangements will be made over the coming days for her to be transported back to England.
+Arrangements will be made over the coming days for her to be transported back from Balmoral to London, where she is expected to lay in state for several days before her funeral.

 Other formalities to come include a meeting of the Accession Council in an ancient ceremony at the 500-year-old St James’s Palace in London.
 One part of that meeting will include a formal announcement of the sovereign’s death, and a formal proclamation of King Charles III as the new sovereign.